bclarkson-code/Tricycle/README.md

 If you would like to learn more about the process of building tricycle, you can check out my [blog](http://bclarkson-code.com)

 ## Usage
 Theoretically, as a fully functional deep learning library, you can build any modern Deep Learning model with Tricycle.
-For example, this is how you can train a (very) small language model on the shakespeare dataset:
+For example, this is how you can train a small language model on the shakespeare dataset:

 ```python
 import pickle